comunica/Article-SSWS2020-AMF/content/abstract.md

 both the number of HTTP requests and the query execution times with only a small increase in server load, thereby mitigating the major drawback of using AMFs within TPF.
+Compared to regular TPF, average query execution is more than 2 times faster and requires only 1/3 the number of HTTP requests, at the cost of at most a 10% increase in server load.
 <!-- Conclusion   -->
 Finally, we summarize our findings in a set of concrete guidelines for data publishers on how to configure AMF metadata on their servers.